cjolowicz/cookiecutter-hypermodern-python/docs/guide.rst

 for several reasons:

 - They only run on files staged for a commit, by default.
-- They only run on the current version of Python.
+- They only run in the active Poetry environment.
 - They assume that the tools are already installed.